Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/gatsby.md

 #### Create your project

 Start by creating a new Gatsby project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Gatsby CLI](https://www.gatsbyjs.com/docs/reference/gatsby-cli/#how-to-use-gatsby-cli).
+The most common approach is to use [Gatsby CLI](https://www.gatsbyjs.com/docs/reference/gatsby-cli/#how-to-use-gatsby-cli).

 Terminal